Vyral/monte-mohr-recruiting/_posts/2022-08-31-why-reinventing-yourself-is-so-important.md

 **You can listen to our full conversation in the video above or skip to each topic using the timestamps provided:**

-{% include pullquote.html %}
+0:00 — The importance of playing to your strengths

+1:55 — Build your strategy around your strengths

+3:03 — Once you have your strategy, you have to commit

+4:01 — You don’t have to change careers to reinvent yourself, but you have to reinvent yourself

+5:09 — If you stay in your comfort zone, you won’t get anywhere

+6:38 — Challenge yourself to change

+7:23 — Commit, commit, commit

+8:11 — Wrapping things up

+&nbsp;

 If you have questions about today’s topic or anything else, please call or email us.
-We are always willing to help\!&nbsp;
+We are always willing to help\!